-Students who wish to pursue career counseling at EMCC may make an initial consultation appointment with the Student Support Services Counselor to discuss concerns and determine the best approach to fit the student's needs.
-If the student is interested in continuing, they will commit to an additional three sessions, to allow for assessment, exploration, and planning.
-Career counseling is free to all currently enrolled EMCC students.
-To request an appointment, call 207-974-4858 or email sking@emcc.edu.
+Students who wish to pursue career counseling at EMCC may make an initial consultation appointment with a member of the Student Success Team to discuss concerns and determine the best approach to fit the student's needs.

-RECREATION AND GYM USAGE
+RECREATION AND JOHNSTON GYM USAGE

 The Johnston Gym is available for drop-in use by the College community.
-In addition to a climate-controlled weight room with free weights, elliptical machines, kettle balls, and other equipment, the gym floor is open for pick-up games and basketball.
+In addition to a climatecontrolled weight room with free weights, elliptical machines, kettle balls, and other equipment, the gym floor is open for pick-up games and basketball.
 The gym is open to all students, faculty and staff, as well as the public and offers a variety of activities, including open gym and intramural programming.
 These activities are free of charge with a current EMCC student ID card.
 All visitors and guests will need to pay a usage fee and present a photo ID with each visit.